The State Library holds over 13,500 Western Australian films, videos and DVDs.

 Individual scenes from pre-1950 films in the collection can be searched using the Bibliography of 16mm film produced in Western Australia to 1950 from the State Film Archives of Western Australia by Kaylene Heard which is available online.

-The Film Collection Highlights tell stories of Western Australia, showing different aspects of the State's history over a period of years.
+The film collection highlights tell stories of Western Australia, showing different aspects of the State's history over a period of years.
+The following films are some of the "gems" of the collection, covering a wide range of subjects and dates, but many others can be located through the State Library Catalogue.